probcomp/metaprob/README.md

     (in-ns 'metaprob.to_clojure)
     (convert "{inpath}.trace" "{outpath}.clj")

-To convert *all* of the metaprob files from the metaprob repository, following `make parse`:
+To convert *all* of the metaprob files from the metaprob repository, do the following, which is analogous to `make parse`:

     make convert